-The production cost was about 1/5th to 1/3 of a normal tank, the fuel consumption was even lesser and in worst case normal trucks could be equipped with half-track drive and some armour plating to further reduce the price.
-Germany neglected this as much as the production of normal trucks - and wasted even many half-tracks on specialist functions instead of focusing on the APC role.
+The production cost was about 1/5th to 1/3 of a normal tank, the fuel consumption was even smaller and in worst case normal trucks could be equipped with half-track drive and some armour plating to further reduce the costs.
+Germany neglected this as much as the production of normal trucks - and even wasted many half-tracks on specialist functions instead of focusing their employment on the APC role.

 (6) More mobile, elusive infantry tactics.
 Infantry had to fight from field fortifications or with armour support if it was to succeed on open, flat ground as in the Ukraine.
 The same does not apply to terrains with short lines of sight.
 German infantry doctrine was well into the 1960's too rigid and too oriented towards field fortification.
 The Soviets understood this and exploited it in their breakthrough battles of 1943-1945 by application of incredible artillery fire densities.
 No detected field fortification was of any use against this avalanche unless leaders were skilled and lucky enough to shift between a primary and a secondary position in time to dodge the fires.